Combination Chemotherapy With or Without Ganitumab in Treating Patients With Newly Diagnosed Metastatic Ewing Sarcoma

 - Age 2 to < 6 years: Maximum serum creatinine (mg/dL): 0.8 for males and females

 - Age 6 to < 10 years: Maximum serum creatinine (mg/dL): 1 for males and females

 - Age 10 to < 13 years: Maximum serum creatinine (mg/dL): 1.2 for males and females

 - Age 13 to < 16 years: Maximum serum creatinine (mg/dL): 1.5 for males and 1.4 for females

-- Serum glutamate pyruvate transaminase (SGPT) (alanine aminotransferase [ALT]) < 3 x upper limit of normal (ULN) for age (except for patients with liver metastasis who may enroll if ALT < 5 times ULN for age)
+- Serum glutamate pyruvate transaminase (SGPT) (alanine aminotransferase [ALT]) < 3 x upper limit of normal (ULN) for age (performed within 7 days prior to enrollment) (except for patients with liver metastasis who may enroll if ALT < 5 times ULN for age)